jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 | row 3 column 1 | row 3 column 2 | row 3 column 3 |
 | row 4 column 1 | row 4 column 2 | row 4 column 3 |

-The file should have no empty rows so that there are no "skipped" lines or cells.
+The file cannot have empty rows so that there are no "skipped" lines or cells.

 **&mdash;Example: Empty Rows and Cells**
 The third row has an empty cell and the fourth row is empty.